 Absolutely forbidden are grammar books, dictionaries, the LinguiSHTIK Game Manual, the LinguiSHTIK Rules and Dictionary of Terms, or this handbook/manual.
 All cell phones, smart watches, and other electronic devices must be turned off and put away before a round begins.
 Players may bring to the table only BLANK paper (lined or unlined) and writing implements (pens or pencils).
 BEFORE the round begins, players should check the papers of their opponents to make sure that all papers are BLANK.
-Once a round begins, any player may write anything on her/his own paper.
-As a courtesy, when a player submits a sentence to opponents for evaluation, the player should circle the submitted sentence and underline the word that he believes satisfies the Demands for that shake so that the opponents know which word and sentence to evaluate.
-If a player fails to circle a sentence or underline a word when presenting, his opponents should ask that the sentence be circled and that the word be underlined.
+Once a round begins, any player may write anything on his or her own paper.
+When a player submits a sentence to opponents for evaluation, the player must circle the submitted sentence and underline the word that he or she believes satisfies the Demands for that shake so that the opponents know which word and sentence to evaluate.
+If a player fails to circle a sentence be circled and that the word be underlined.
 There is NO penalty for failing to circle a sentence or to underline a word.
-(LT 3).
+(LT 21).

-To determine who starts the game, each player rolls a cube of the same color.
-The player who rolls a letter closest to the beginning of the alphabet, becomes Player One for the first shake.
-If there is a tie, players involved will roll again until the tie is broken.
-To start a new shake proceed in a clockwise manner, to Player One's left.
-Thus Player Two in the first shake becomes Player One in the second shake.
+To determine who initiates the game, each player rolls a red cube.
+The player who rolls a letter closest to the beginning of the alphabet becomes Player One for the first shake.
+Players tied for Player One will roll again until the tie is broken.
+To start a new shake, proceed in a clockwise manner to Player One's left.
+Thus, Player Two in the first shake becomes Player One in the second shake.
 (LT 5).

-B. The First Three Plays
+B. The First Three Plays (LT 11)